Yegor-M/Yegor-M/README.md

-- 👋 Hi, I’m @Yegor-M
-- 👀 I’m working in Web Development and ML engineering
+👋 Hi there!
+I'm a Web Developer with a passion for Machine Learning.
-- 🌱 I’m learning at Polish-Japanese University
+🌱 Currently pursuing a Bachelor's degree at the Polish-Japanese University.
-- 💞️ I’m looking to collaborate on anything ambitious
+💡 Open to collaborating on ambitious projects.
+Let's create something amazing together!
-- 📫 How to reach me makarenkoyegor@gmail.com
+📫 Reach out to me at makarenkoyegor@gmail.com for any inquiries or opportunities.